 \section{Additional Evaluations}

 \paragraph{Semi-supervised learning.} We follow the semi-supervised learning protocol from \cite{zhai2019s4l,chen2020simclr,grill2020byol}, which we describe next for completeness.
-We fine-tune the pre-trained ResNet-50 backbone from \cref{sec:sota_results} using subsets of ImageNet-1k labels (1\% and 10\%), as provided by \citet{chen2020simclr}.
+We fine-tune the pre-trained ResNet-50 backbone from \Cref{sec:sota_results} using subsets of ImageNet-1k labels (1\% and 10\%), as provided by \cite{chen2020simclr}.
 During training, we apply the same data augmentations as for linear evaluation: random horizontal flipping and random cropping (with scales in the range 0.08-1), followed by resizing to 224$\times$224 pixels.
 At test time, images are resized to 256 pixels along the shorter side using bicubic resampling, followed by a center crop to 224$\times$224 pixels.
 In all cases, we use the same color normalization as during pre-training.
 We attach a linear classification head to the backbone and train the network with a softmax cross-entropy loss using SGD with Nesterov momentum 0.9, a batch size of 1024, and no additional regularization (e.g., no weight decay).
-We sweep over learning rate values in $\left\{0.005, 0.01, 0.02, 0.05, 0.1 \right\}$ and training schedules of 30 and 50 epochs, and report the test accuracy of the best configuration in \cref{table:semisup}.
+We sweep over learning rate values in $\left\{0.005, 0.01, 0.02, 0.05, 0.1 \right\}$ and training schedules of 30 and 50 epochs, and report the test accuracy of the best configuration in \Cref{table:semisup}.

 Our approach significantly outperforms BYOL and achieves state-of-the-art performance.
 In the $1\%$ setting, it outperforms ReLIC v2 by a large margin and matches the performance of C-BYOL \cite{lee2021cbyol}, a compressive variant of BYOL.
 Notably, the C-BYOL objective could in principle be combined with our augmentation strategy, which we leave for future work.

 \paragraph{Fine-tuning.} We also fine-tune the pre-trained models on the full ImageNet-1k training set using the same simple protocol, with only two data augmentations and no explicit regularization.
-As reported in \cref{table:finetune}, our BYOL multi-task variant improves over standard BYOL by +1.6 points in top-1 accuracy and by +1.1 points in top-5 accuracy.
+As reported in \Cref{table:finetune}, MULAN improves over standard BYOL by +1.6 points in top-1 accuracy and by +1.1 points in top-5 accuracy.